plaidlemming/Assignment1/README.txt

 	- Create a new file called 'eatenEnvironments' to show the final environment state after manipulation by the agents.

 For further development, a property attribute could be implemented to protect the 'self' variables using 'fget' and 'fset' functions (code outlined in agentframework.py).

-Furthermore, a GUI could be created to allow users to input their own model parameters without editing the souce code.
+An attempt was made to create a GUI to allow users to input their own model parameters without editing the souce code.
+This was unsuccessful, but the code is in the other branch (assignment-1-updates).